Kealii/next_stop_api/README.md

 Rspec

 ## Deployment instructions
-Before using Next Stop application, ensure this API is running.
+Before using the [Next Stop](https://github.com/Kealii/next_stop) application, ensure this API is running.